YashB63/GFG-Daily-Questions/README.md

     Find the number of land cells in grid for which we cannot walk off the boundary of the grid in any number of moves.

+Day 185:

+  Q1: Swapping pairs make sum equal:

+    Given two arrays of integers a[] and b[] of size n and m, the task is to check if a pair of values (one value from each array) exists such that swapping the elements of the pair will make the sum of two arrays equal.

+    Note: Return 1 if there exists any such pair otherwise return -1.

+  Q2: Array to BST:

+    Given a sorted array.

+    Convert it into a Height balanced
+    Binary Search Tree (BST).

+    Find the preorder traversal of height balanced BST.

+    If there exist many such balanced BST consider the tree whose preorder is lexicographically smallest.

+    Height balanced BST means a binary tree in which the depth of the left subtree and the right subtree of every node never differ by more than 1.

+  Q3: Union of Two Linked Lists:

+    Given two linked lists,
+    your task is to complete the function makeUnion(), that returns the union list of two linked lists.

+    This union list should include all the distinct elements only and it should be sorted in ascending order.